 Using CRISPR-engineered alleles of IA-2 and CAPS, we are elucidating the roles of dense core vesicles in behavior and circuit formation.
 We have also used Mass Spec and biochemical methods to identify proteins that interact with IA-2 and CAPS.

 The neurotransmitter identity of a neuron can be plastic.
 Examples of changes in transmitter phenotype during development or in response to alteration in neuronal activity in the mature nervous system have been documented in many organisms.
-We are using tagged alleles of transporters to identify processes that cause transmitter switching and understand the function of this type of plasticity.
+Using tagged alleles of vesicular transporters, we have shown miR-190 can reversibly control cholinergic phenotype in a large number of adult neurons.